 3. Hitachi C10FCG

-- 0 to 45 degree bevel range to the left to provide clean and accurate bevel cuts.Thumb actuated positive stops for quick...
+- 0-45 degree bevel range to the left to provide clean and accurate bevel cuts.Thumb actuated positive stops for quick...

 The Saw is great for accurate crosscuts.
 This comes with a powerful 15 – amp motor to work with.
 The Saw provides various angles along with 45-degree bevel.
 This comes with an attached dust collector that helps for effective sawdust disposal.
 The size of the Saw is 10 inches.
 It’s a single bevel compounded Saw.